Safety and Health Empowerment for Women in Trades

 Welcome to SHEWT!

-SHEWT (Safety and Health Empowerment for Women in Trades) is a study of the effects of working in the construction industry on the health and safety of women.
+SHEWT (Safety and Health Empowerment for Women in Trades) is a multi-phase study of the effects of working in the construction industry on the health and safety of women.
 It is being carried out by researchers at the University of Washington in collaboration with community groups serving tradeswomen in Washington State.

-Safety and Health Empowerment for Women in Trades (SHEWT) is a research study aimed at identifying and understanding the risks that women working in construction face on the job.
-Construction workers experience many health and safety concerns including falls, being struck by/against machinery, musculoskeletal disorders, and chronic health hazards from contaminants.
+Safety and Health Empowerment for Women in Trades (SHEWT) is a multi-phase study aimed at reducing tradeswomen's risk of workplace health and safety hazards through research and program development.
+Construction workers experience many health and safety concerns including slips/trips/falls, being struck by/against machinery, musculoskeletal disorders, and chronic health hazards from contaminants.
 Women workers face additional gender-specific hazards such as inadequate physical protection, unsanitary facilities, and stress from discrimination and harassment.
 As opportunities for women in the trades continue to grow in the Pacific Northwest, better understanding of tradeswomen's unique exposure to workplace hazards is needed.

-SHEWT is a collaboration between the University of Washington Department of Environmental and Occupational Health Sciences and community partners Washington Women in Trades and the Washington State Labor Education and Research Center, the University of Oregon Labor Education and Research Center, and the Washington State Building Trades Council's Pre-Apprenticeship Construction Education (PACE) program.
+SHEWT is a collaboration between the University of Washington Department of Environmental and Occupational Health Sciences and community partners Washington Women in Trades, the Washington State Labor Education and Research Center, the University of Oregon Labor Education and Research Center, and the Washington State Building Trades Council's Pre-Apprenticeship Construction Education (PACE) program.

 Funding and support for this project has been provided by the State of Washington, Department of Labor and Industries, Safety and Health Investment Projects.

 During March and April 2015, we conducted four focus groups in western and eastern Washington with women and men working in construction trades.
 These groups discussed physical and psychosocial risks that specifically affect women at work, as well as programs to address these hazards.
 Based on findings from the focus groups, we developed a detailed questionnaire to more fully assess workplace risks.
-The questionnaire was administered online and via phone interviews to approximately 300 tradeswomen and tradesmen throughout Washington State during the fall/winter of 2015 and spring of 2016.
-Follow-up focus groups will be held in May/June 2016 to interpret the survey findings and discuss potential programs to reduce workplace risks.
+The questionnaire was administered online, on paper, and via phone interviews to approximately 300 tradeswomen and tradesmen throughout Washington State during the fall/winter of 2015 and spring of 2016.
+Three follow-up focus groups were held in May and June 2016 to interpret the survey findings and discuss potential programs to reduce workplace risk.